Heart (Pet Shop Boys song): Critical reception

 In his review of the single, Jonh Wilde from Melody Maker felt that "after their lugubrious reading of "Always on My Mind", things diminish further with this sour self-parody."
 Jonathan Romney from NME wrote, "Obviously, the Boys' injection of their vital juices into Patsy Kensit ["I'm Not Scared"] has left them quite drained poor things.
 This is their limpest single yet.
 The strange thing is, if this record were by New Order, it'd have the same banal robotic beat, the same banal lyrics, the same bored-witless singing, and it'd be universally acclaimed as a transcendental masterpiece.
 And it would be too."
 Johnny Dee from Record Mirror named the song Single of the Week, adding, "'Heart' is immediate modern, compact and remixed from the album, actually, it's what the kids want, it's what I want!
 This 45 contains every gimmick the Petties have toyed with since 'West End Girls'.
 Neil and Chris — you are the Marks & Spencer of pop music, the high street gods of the Eighties."
 The magazine's James Hamilton described the song as a "jittery tuneful Eurobeat throbber" in his dance column.

 Music video

 Directed by Jack Bond, who also made the band's 1988 film It Couldn't Happen Here, the music video for "Heart" is a resetting of the Dracula story.
 The video opens with Tennant and his bride, played by model Danijela Čolić Prižmić, being driven to a castle with Lowe as his chauffeur.
 As he goes to bed with his bride, the vampire, played by Ian McKellen, spies them.
 Later, he seduces the bride and bites her.
-Finally, Lowe drives the vampire and his bride away, leaving Tennant to stare bitterly after them from a castle window, having been turned into a vampire himself.
+Finally, Lowe drives the vampire and his bride away, leaving Tennant to stare bitterly after them from a castle window.
 The video was shot in Mokrice Castle, Slovenia, then one of the Yugoslavia republics.
 According to Bond, the image of the bat above the castle came from Werner Herzog, who directed the Dracula adaptation Nosferatu the Vampyre (1979).